cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 failure, the execution is stopped at the failed job and no subsequent jobs in the sequence are executed.

-To process one or more MapReduce jobs in sequence, specify ``addWorkflow()`` in your application::
+To process one or more MapReduce programs in sequence, specify ``addWorkflow()`` in your application::

   public void configure() {